 When defining a high-availability cluster within Enterprise Replication, the cluster must appear to be a single logical entity within the replication domain.
-To accomplish this, define the servers within the same database server group in the sqlhosts file.
+Define the servers within the same database server group in the sqlhosts file.

 For example, Figure 5-6 on page 5-6 illustrates two Enterprise Replication nodes, one of which is an HDR pair.